Reviews You Can Rely On

 Our Verdict

 Yeti has long been a big name in the cooler world, and they continue to prove themselves worthy of the hype with the Tundra 65.
-This cooler proved itself with every test we threw at it.
-It has some of the best-performing insulation in the game and is intensely durable.
+This cooler proved itself with almost every test we threw at it.
+It has some of the best features in the game and is intensely durable.
 It does everything you want from a chest cooler and more.
 With an included dry bin for sensitive items, handles that are comfortable and easy to use (even with sweaty palms), and the right combination of size and shape for all your picnic necessities, the Tundra is likely the last cooler you'll ever need.
-Often imitated but not outdone, this impressive cooler lacks only a leash for the drain plug to make it the ideal all-around cooler on the market.
+However, it might not be the best option to take on longer trips due to its subpar insulation performance.
+To compare it to the competition, check out our article on the best coolers.

 REASONS TO BUY